How to Make Beeswax Lip Balm

 Using Fragrance or Sweeteners

-Candle and soap fragrance is not the same thing as fragrance oil for lips – read your label instructions.
-In my beeswax lip balm recipes, I choose to use a small amount of essential oil.
+In my beeswax lip balm recipes, I choose to use a small amount of essential oil (skin safe).
 Not all are suited for use in cosmetic products – do your research first!

 You can order flavor oil for lip balm, popular options are: peppermint oil, spearmint, cinnamon, orange, lemon and lime.
 Some of these contain sweeteners – check their ingredient label.

-I do not add sweetener to my homemade lip balm.
-Of course you can, but I feel that it promotes lip licking and leads to chapped lips.
+I do not add sweetener to my beeswax lip balm.
+Of course you can, but I feel that it promotes lip licking and leads to chapped lips due to a tendency to lick the sweet substance.

 There are many combinations of ingredients used to make lip care products.
 Most recipes are based on a rule of 3’s.